 In Bwindi, MPI-EVAN (Max Plank Institute for Evolutionary Anthropology) has been conducting research on the Kyagurilo Mountain gorilla groups with ITFC since 1998.
-The gorilla research is overseen by Dr. Martha Robbins.
-This represents the second longest study of habituated gorillas in Africa.
+The gorilla research is overseen by Dr Martha Robbins.
+This represents the second-longest study of habituated gorillas in Africa.

 The main goals of this project are:

-- Examine the long term patterns of ranging and habitat utilization of Bwindi gorillas in conjunction with measures of food availability to better understand gorilla movement patterns, habitat requirements, and the capacity for the population to increase.
+- Examine the long-term patterns of ranging and habitat utilization of Bwindi gorillas in conjunction with measures of food availability to better understand gorilla movement patterns, habitat requirements, and the capacity for the population to increase.

 MPI also has been conducting a conservation education program with two local primary schools (Ruhija Primary School and Bitanwa Primary School) since 2007.
 We provide lessons on a monthly basis for more than 200 students in primary 5, 6, and 7.
-This program is currently managed by Ms. Emily Turinawe.
+This program is currently managed by Ms Emily Turinawe.

 The ‘backbone’ of the MPI research focusing on gorillas in Bwindi is with the one group habituated for research, the Kyagurilo Group.
 We have seen many changes in the group since 1998.
-For example: a change in dominant silverback in 2004, the emigration of 4 young silverbacks (between 2009-2010) who were first observed as infants or juveniles, the deaths of two elderly females in 2009-2010, the immigration of 4 females into the group between 2000-2010, and several births.
+For example a change in dominant silverback in 2004, the emigration of 4 young silverbacks (between 2009-2010) who were first observed as infants or juveniles, the deaths of two elderly females in 2009-2010, the immigration of 4 females into the group between 2000-2010, and several births.

 We conduct some research on other gorilla groups in Bwindi as well.
 For example, we have conducted research on diet and home range utilization using the groups habituated for tourism.
-This research has been done using methods that do not involved directly observing the gorillas.
+This research has been done using methods that do not involve directly observing the gorillas.

 This same work currently is being done from the 2011 census, which will provide us with a population-wide assessment of dispersal events over the past 5 years.
-The fecal samples are also being used for pathogen analysis on a park-wide basis and for comparisons with analysis of the Virunga gorilla population.
+The faecal samples are also being used for pathogen analysis on a park-wide basis and for comparisons with the analysis of the Virunga gorilla population.